Local Water Done Well

 - How the council plans to maintain water quality, and the long-term financial sustainability of its water services delivery model.

-At the Thursday, 12 December 2024 Council meeting, Rangitīkei District Council agreed on its preferred water services delivery model under the Government’s Local Water Done Well initiative.
+At the Thursday, 22 May 2025 Council meeting, Rangitīkei District Council confirmed a collaborative approach to water reforms under the Government’s Local Water Done Well initiative.

 View the Consultation Document - please note consultation has now closed

-The finalised Rangitīkei District Council Water Services Delivery Plan (or joint plan with other councils) is then required to be delivered to central government by September 2025.
+Rangitīkei District Council staff will now work on finalising the joint Water Services Delivery Plan required to be delivered to central government by September 2025.

 Summary